learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 model = Model(inputs=input_, outputs=x)
 ```

-Once you have designed the model, you still have to compile it, and provide important parameters such as the loss function to use (`'categorical_crossentropy'`, since this is a mutliclass classification problem), and the optimizer to use.
+Once you have designed the model, you still have to compile it, and provide important parameters such as the loss function to use (`'categorical_crossentropy'`, since this is a multiclass classification problem), and the optimizer to use.

 ```python